 A, The dot plots show the peak IgG1, IgA, and IgM response against Spike in 5 pregnant individuals after receiving the second dose of a primary mRNA vaccine series (V2) and after the booster dose (V3).
 The lines connect samples from the same individual.
 Significance was determined by a Wilcoxon signed-rank test.
 The differences did not reach statistical significance (P=.06 or ns for P>.1 is indicated).
 B, The dot plots show IgG1, IgA, and IgM levels against Spike in NP, P, and L individuals.
 Horizontal line represents the median for each group.
 Significance was determined by a Kruskal-Wallis test.
 No comparison was significant (ns).
-C, The dot plots show the FcR-binding of antibodies against Spike in NP, P, and L individuals.
+C. The dot plots show the FcR-binding of antibodies against Spike in NP, P, and L individuals.
 Horizontal line represents the median for each group.
-Significant (ns).
+Significance was determined by a Kruskal-Wallis test.
+No comparison was significant (ns).

 FcR, Fc receptor; IgA, immunoglobulin A; IgG1, immunoglobulin G1; IgM, immunoglobulin M; L, lactating; mRNA, messenger RNA; NP, nonpregnant; ns, not significant; P, pregnant.
 Atyeo.
 Antibody response to COVID-19 booster dose in pregnancy.
-Am J Obstet Gynecol 2022.
+Am J Obstet Gynecol 2023.